back1992/mojitos/README.md

         }
     });

+Mojitos attempts to follow the [expressjs](http://expressjs.com/) api where possible to help with developer adoption.

 ## api

 An object __addons__ attach to and the only argument to a controller function.
 The __api__ has the following functions attached by default along with the [api.http](#apihttp) __addon__.